Hampshire House: Origins

 The building now known as New York City's Hampshire House was the brainchild of an Italian immigrant, Eugene E. Lignante, who came to America in 1891 on the SS Cheribon at the age of 11 with his parents.
 As a child, he was a talented violinist and working musician who is described in newspapers as having the ability to draw crowds.
 As an adult Eugene grew to manage and direct several orchestras, playing at events and upscale hotels.
 With the increasing development of high-rise structures in the city during the early 20th century, Eugene changed career paths working in real estate, building and construction.
 In December 1925, Eugene hired architect Rollin Caughey to design a 39-story Art Deco tower at 154 West 58th Street, called the Medici Tower.

 After the Wall Street Crash of 1929, numerous incomplete projects in New York City proceeded (including 330 West 42nd Street, the Carlyle Hotel, London Terrace, and The Majestic), but the Medici project was postponed.
 The new owners, H. K, Ferguson Company of Cleveland, Ohio, were forced to allow the building to remain unfinished.
 In the final redesign, Caughey and Evans created a new plan: an apartment hotel with 34 floors, called Central Park Suites.
-Caughey and Evans created a balance between traditional and modern architecture in the building, which was renamed the Hampshire House.
+Caughey and Evans created a balance between traditional and modern architecture in the building, which was renamed Hampshire House.
 The New York Times described it as “an adaptation to the modern tall building of the Georgian style such as is found in many old homes in the County of Hampshire, England.
 The exterior will be a black and white chromium steel.”
 The Central Park South building was envisioned as a narrow tower with a dome, but the plans were changed to a 36-story apartment hotel in the Regency and Art Deco styles.
 Later, the tower piqued the interest of the Architectural League of New York which, as a result, attracted a lot of attention throughout the country.